Single-Step Parity Check Gate Set for Quantum Error Correction

-\section{The Concept of Making Multi Qubit Parity Check Measurement}
+\subsection{The Concept of Making Multi Qubit Parity Check Measurement}

-A qubit is a two level system and when we measure one qubit, we can have either 1 or 0 as a result.
-One corresponds odd parity and zero corresponds even parity.
-This is what a parity check is.
-Since we measure over one qubit, we are making a one-body parity measurement which is called $M_{pp1}$.
-Here $pp$ refers to Pauli Product and $M_{pp1}$ refers to measuring in one Pauli basis, for example measuring in the $Z$ basis.
-This is also what we implement in the lab today.
-All measurements are actually a parity check.
-When we measure a qubit in the computational basis in the lab, we actually measure the parity of the qubit.
-This can be generalized beyond a single qubit and it is useful in QEC.
+Even in a single qubit, one can define the 1 state as odd parity, and the 0 state as even parity, i.e. a single qubit measurement already constitutes a parity check.
+In this case, it will be labelled $M_{pp1}$, where $pp$ refers to Pauli Product and $M_{pp1}$ refers to measuring in one Pauli basis, for example measuring in the $Z$ basis.
+This can be generalized beyond a single qubit and becomes particularly useful in QEC.
 The idea of parity checks in QEC is to have just parity information of multiple data qubits over one (ancilla) qubit without revealing any other information.
-In other words, we are constructing $M_{ppi}, i = 2,3,4,... $ from $M_{pp1}$.
-For constructing $M_{ppi}$ from $M_{pp1}$ for a valid quantum observable \textit{U}, we need to apply the controlled-U gates between the ancilla qubit and the data qubits sequentially.
-For example, for making parity check measurement in the \textit{X} basis, we need to apply CNOT gates between the ancilla qubit and the data qubits sequentially since the controlled gate in this case is a CNOT (CX) gate.
+In other words, we are constructing $M_{ppi}, i = 2,3,4,\cdots $ from $M_{pp1}$.
+To construct $M_{ppi}$ from $M_{pp1}$ for a valid quantum observable \textit{U}, we apply the controlled-U gates between the ancilla qubit and the data qubits sequentially.
+For example, for a parity check measurement in the \textit{X} basis, the controlled-U gates are simply CNOT gates.

-Although any unitary can be used for the parity check, we are going to give an example over the well known parity check measurements in QEC.
+While any unitary can be used for the parity check, we provide an example using well-known parity check measurements in QEC.